COVID-19 FAQ (Updated July 27, 2020)

 How can I keep from getting or spreading Covid-19?

-- If you are sick with cough or fever, do not go out, stay at home.
+- If you are sick with a cough or fever, difficulty breathing, unusual headache, stomach ache, vomiting or diarrhea, fatigue or a change in your sense of taste or smell, do not go out, stay at home.
 Call your medical provider for advice.
 Do not go to the emergency room for testing unless you are very sick.
 Always call before you go to the ER or to your clinic.
+If you are very sick and having a hard time breathing, call 911.

-- Follow stay-in-place orders and practice social distancing, avoiding large groups and maintaining at least 6 feet of distance from other people outside of your immediate family.
+- Practice social distancing, avoiding large groups and maintain at least 6 feet of distance from other people outside of your immediate family.

 - Avoid close contact with people who are sick.